markbosire/booklendingsystem/README.md

 ## **Run Tests**

-⚠️ **Note:** System wide tests with `rails test` will since capybara tests with Selenium have not been configured in this project you have to specify the test folders as shown below.
+⚠️ **Note:** System wide tests with `rails test` will not work since capybara tests with Selenium have not been configured in this project you have to specify the test folders as shown below.

 ```bash
 rails test test/models